Setting up Google Analytics and Facebook Pixel using Google Tag Manager

 Next, you need to add the container to your TicketCo domain.
 Copy your Container ID, which should start with "GTM" followed by a series of numbers and letters.

 Go to your TicketCo page, and select Promote in the main menu.
-Go to Google Tag Manager on the left hand side and paste in your GTM Container ID.
+Go to Google Tag Manager and paste in your GTM Container ID.
 Click Save.

 Step 6: Publishing the GTM container